thewatts/treesitter-bug/README.md

 #### Actual:

-You get the error: `Cannot find "another_parial" in path`
+You get the error: `E345: Cannot find file "another_parial" in path`

 ---